East Longmeadow, Massachusetts

-East Longmeadow is a town in Hampden County, Massachusetts, United States situated in the Pioneer Valley region of Western Massachusetts.
+East Longmeadow is a town in Hampden County, Massachusetts, United States, in the Pioneer Valley region of Western Massachusetts.
 It had a population of 16,430 at the 2020 census.
 East Longmeadow is 5 mi southeast of downtown Springfield, part of the Springfield Metropolitan Statistical Area.
-Additionally, the town is 25 mi north of Hartford, 88 mi southwest of Boston, and 142 mi northeast of New York City.
+It is 25 mi north of Hartford, 88 mi southwest of Boston, and 142 mi northeast of New York City.

 The development of East Longmeadow around the turn-of-the century was largely reliant on the brownstone quarrying industry.
 The industry brought many Swedish immigrants, formerly of Connecticut, along with large French and Italian populations to the area.
-These immigrants would typically labor in the quarries.
+These immigrants typically labored in the quarries.

-East Longmeadow hosts an annual Fourth of July Parade, which is one of the largest Fourth of July parades in Western Massachusetts.
-East Longmeadow High School also serves as host to an annual Fourth of July fireworks display, traditionally held on July 3.
+East Longmeadow hosts an annual Fourth of July Parade, one of the largest Fourth of July parades in Western Massachusetts.
+East Longmeadow High School also hosts an annual Fourth of July fireworks display, traditionally held on July 3.

 History

 The town of Longmeadow, Massachusetts was first settled in the 17th century.
 In the 1750s houses started appearing in the eastern part of the town known as "East Village".
 In 1894, East Village separated from Longmeadow, and became officially incorporated as East Longmeadow in the same year.
 The town became well known for its brownstone quarries, even when it was still a part of Longmeadow.